Thank you for your interest in WGAVG.

 you at one of our meetings.

-Why not come along to your first meeting as our guest, meet the members and see just what goes on - then hopefully you too will come and join us!
+You are invited to come along to your first meeting as our guest, to meet all the members and see just what goes on - then hopefully you too will come and join us!

 The History of the Group